mattermost/docs/source/help/getting-started/configuring-notifications.rst

    in **Account Settings** > **Notifications** > **Mobile Push Notifications** > **Trigger push notifications when**.

-**Not getting a push notification?** See our `FAQ to view the email notification flow chart <https://docs.mattermost.com/overview/faq.html?#what-determines-if-a-mobile-push-notification-should-be-triggered>`_ and see what other factors influence if a notification should be triggered.
+**Not getting a push notification?** See our `FAQ to view the push notification flow chart <https://docs.mattermost.com/overview/faq.html?#what-determines-if-a-mobile-push-notification-should-be-triggered>`_ and see what other factors influence if a notification should be triggered.

 .. tip :: Learn more about how Mattermost detects your status as **Online**, **Away** or **Offline** `here <https://docs.mattermost.com/help/getting-started/signing-in.html#setting-your-status>`_.